sighupio/fury-kubernetes-monitoring/katalog/node-exporter/README.md

 # Node Exporter

 This package provides monitoring for hardware and OS metrics exposed by \*NIX kernels provided by node-exporter service.
-You can see list of collectors enabled by default from project's [repository](https://github.com/prometheus/node_exporter#collectors)
+You can see a list of collectors enabled by default from project's [repository](https://github.com/prometheus/node_exporter#collectors)

 ## Requirements

-- Kubernetes >= `1.10.0`
+- Kubernetes >= `1.16.0`
-- Kustomize = `v1.0.10`
+- Kustomize = `v3.0.x`
 - [prometheus-operator](../prometheus-operator)

 ## Image repository and tag

-* node-exporter image: `quay.io/prometheus/node-exporter:v0.18.1`
+* node-exporter image: `quay.io/prometheus/node-exporter:v1.0.1`
 * node-exporter repository: <https://github.com/prometheus/node_exporter>